-Investing in real estate is a great way to accumulate wealth and diversify your portfolio.
+Real estate is a great way to accumulate wealth and diversify your portfolio.
 Managing a property can be a lot of work, though.
-That’s why Realty Mogul and Fundrise are great options and let you invest online.
+That’s why it’s great that crowdfunding options like Realty Mogul vs. Fundrise allow you to invest online.

 About Realty Mogul